No-Go Theorem on Fault Tolerant Gadgets for Multiple Logical Qubits

 We then construct the field extension $\mathbb{F}_4 \cong \mathbb{F}_2[x]/(p(x))$.
 Then the companion matrix of $p(x)$ is given by

 It can be easily verified that $C_p^3 = \id$ hence $\ord(C_p) = 3$.
 We then construct $V \in \sym(4,2)$ such that

 It can be verified that $\ord(V) = \ord(C_p) = 3$ and it satisfies the symplectic condition i.e. $V^T J V = J$.
-An interesting thing to note is that in this construction $V$ acts on the $X$ and $Z$ Pauli subspaces independently. \\ \\ \textbf{(b.)} We select the primitive polynomial
+An interesting thing to note is that in this construction $V$ acts on the $X$ and $Z$ Pauli subspaces independently which means it can be realized by a CNOT circuit.